 Dina Asher-Smith takes silver as Shelly-Ann Fraser-Pryce wins gold in world 100m final

-Great Britain's Asher-Smith finished second in the final with a personal best time of 10.83 seconds
+Great Britain's Asher-Smith finished second in the final with a personal best time of 10.83 seconds; GB's Holly Bradshaw misses out on pole vault medal; USA take gold in men's triple jump and mixed 4x400m finals

 By Husmukh Kerai